 We know that families are experts by experience.
 Sometimes family carers talk about their experience and expertise at staff training days.
 If you'd like to share your experience, knowledge, and advice as a family carer, please email email@example.com

-Is there a story that you and your relative would like us to share in Brandon's Family & Friends newsletter, on our website, or in our staff newsletter, please email firstname.lastname@example.org and tell us more.
+If there's a story that you or your relative would like us to share in Brandon's Family & Friends newsletter, on our website, or in our staff newsletter, please email firstname.lastname@example.org and tell us more.

 - Driving Up Quality - Brandon is signed up to the Driving Up Quality Code, a set of quality standards drawn up by the government and groups who commission and provide support.